nirgn975/portfolio/content/posts/2020/open-source-intelligence.md

 When talking about reconnaissance, the first step of red teams in an engagement (or 5 phases of [ethical] hacking), people means passive reconnaissance.
 It's the attempt to gain information about a target (a human, a computer and / or a network) without actively engaging with it.

-In this post I want you to tag a long with me when I'm doing a reconnaissance on a target.
-This is a real human on the internet but he gave me his permission to do it of course.
+In this post I want you to tag a long with me when I'm doing two reconnaissances.
+One on a real human target, and the second on a compony.
+They gave me their permission to do it of course.
 I will censor certain personal details but I'll talk about it all.
 There are a lot of tools to help us do it, and we'll use them, but none the less there is a lot of manual hard work (and drop of art) to be done.

 > **Disclaimer:** I'm not a professional pen tester.
 This is for educational purposes only.

+## 1. Human Target

+something

+## 2. Compony Target

+something

 OSINT - Open Source Intelligence https://en.wikipedia.org/wiki/Open-source_intelligence